What’s it like living in Mexico?

 5 hours from the time we arrived at the bank and started the process, until we left the building.
 (I was HANGRY by the time we left)

 And that’s arriving with all the proper paperwork prepared, all the correct visas and documents and whatever other bullshit they might need.
 What they actually needed: proof of the current working position, immigration information (visa, etc), passport, and current banking information in Mexico.

 Bring a book.
-I can’t complain, because while it requires 5 extremely unnecessary hours of bullshit, with that bank account they give you a Priority Pass (cue angels singing and a shaft of light descending from heaven), which has revolutionized our flying style.
+I can’t complain, because while it requires 5 extremely unnecessary hours of bullshit, with that bank account they give you a Priority Pass (cue angels singing and a shaft of light descending from heaven), which has revolutionized my flying style.

 Downside of Expat Life in Mexico: Delivery dates are… suggestions at best.

 When you move into a big empty house, the first thing you want to do is get furniture.
 So you can, ya know, sit and eat and sleep and feel like a human being again after moving your whole life from one city to a new one.

 Furnishing our house in Puebla, we planned ahead, knowing Mexico by then, and bought our furniture weeks before our move-in date.
 We had all of the purchase orders include the delivery date in writing.
 All of the store salesmen PROMISED that the furniture would arrive on or before that date.

 Not the fridge, the couch, the bed, on and on and on.
 We didn’t get our bed until my husband started protesting in person at Sears, and even that didn’t help until he donned a shirt that proclaimed Sears as providing the worst service in the world.
 The bed arrived just two days later.

 Sears, Liverpool, and Palacio de Hierro delivery were the worst.
 For some reason, lower-end Dico was the ONLY furniture place to ever eventually show up on time.

 Downside of Expat Life in Mexico: Traffic is insane.